mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 It's important that the answers provided by the chatbot stay true to the information it retrieves.
 To make sure of this, we create a "faithfulness" metric.
 This metric checks how well the chatbot's responses match the materials it’s supposed to be based on, ensuring the information given to customers is accurate.

-**Bad Faithfulness Example:** If the retrieved document says "Returns are accepted within 30 days," and the chatbot replies with "Our return policy is flexible and varies by region," it is not aligning well with the retrieved material.
-This inaccurate response could mislead customers and create confusion.
+For example, If the retrieved document says "Returns are accepted within 30 days," and the chatbot replies with "Our return policy is flexible and varies by region," it is not aligning well with the retrieved material.
+This inaccurate response (bad faithfulness) could mislead customers and create confusion.

 ### Using MLflow to Evaluate RAG - Faithfulness

 Let's evaluate how well our chatbot is doing in sticking to the retrieved information.
 Instead of using an MLflow model this time, we’ll use a custom function to define the faithfulness metric and see how aligned the chatbot's answers are with the data it pulls from.

 ```python
 # Prepare evaluation data